monsieurbulb/forksintheroad/Decred_forks_in_the_road.md

 Decred has best in class security, sustainability and adaptability but the existing culture acts as a barrier to more mainstream awareness and adoption and to being open minded about alternative use cases or implementations that might make use of the established infrastructure.

-Existing forums for community discussion include Matrix, Reddit and Telegram, are not optimised for nuanced and cohesive discussions that expand the addressable conversation.
+Existing forums for community discussion including Matrix, Reddit and Telegram, are not optimised for nuanced and cohesive discussions that expand the addressable conversation.
 In addition, the evolution of token based decentralised community networks makes the task of coordinating different groups in different geographies, demographics and cultures challenging.

 The founding team and community is the greatest strength of the project - without them there would be nothing to build on, however change, renewal and a challenger mindset is key to the evolution of any resilient system.